mrahtz/tmuxprocess/README.rst

-``TmuxProcess`` is an extension of the ``multiprocessing`` ``Process`` class which automatically sets up a tmux session with a separate tmux window for each process.
+``TmuxProcess`` is an extension of the ``multiprocessing`` ``Process`` class which automatically sets up a tmux session with a separate tmux window for each process created.
 With standard output for each process linked to a separate window, it's much easier to keep track of what each individual process is doing.
 (Standard input can also be tied to each separate window, so you can also send different commands to different processes.)